shivashankar-ror/oprah/README.md

 # => "foobar"
 ```

-### Chosing presenters
+### Choosing presenters

-When presenting you can optionally choose which presenters to use:
+When presenting an object you can optionally choose which presenter classes
+to use:

 ``` ruby
 Oprah.present(User.new, only: DescribablePresenter)
 ```

 This parameter takes either a single presenter or an `Array` of presenters.
-The presenter(s) given need to match the object's class or ancestors.
+The presenter(s) given need to match the object's class or one of it's
+ancestors.
 Non-matching presenters given will be ignored.

 ## License